Without too many hairy moments

 Emmanuel Emenike’s goal was another in a series of magnificent goals at this African Cup of Nations.
 A goal that surely delighted connoisseurs of the art of the Centre Forward and Midfield maintenance.
 It should been enough.
 Yet somehow the Super Eagles choked on their Stallion prey.
 Efe Ambrose incurred a red card for a second bookable offense in the 74th minute.
 The Stallions finally got their noses level when substitute Alain Traoré stroked home Pitroipa’s cross in the 4th and final minute of injury time.

-In commentary, Mark Gleeson said Emenike’s goal was like watching Nigerian legend Rashidi Yekini back in a Super Eagles shirt.
+In the match commentary, the South African announcer, Mark Gleeson, said Emenike’s goal was like watching Nigerian legend Rashidi Yekini back in a Super Eagles shirt.
 Between Emenike, the ginger-haired Ahmed Musa, and Victor Moses on the bench, Nigeria look to have a fine set of attacking players coming through.

 Tomorrow it’s Côte d’Ivoire vs Togo and Tunisia vs Algeria.